Miss Hawaii's Outstanding Teen

 The Miss Hawaii's Teen competition is the pageant that selects the representative of the U.S. state of Hawaii in the Miss America's Teen pageant.

-Kylee Amoroso Kawamoto of Kaneohe was crowned Miss Hawaii's Outstanding Teen on May 1st, 2022 at the Hawaii Convention Center in Honolulu, Hawaii.
-She competed for the title of Miss America's Outstanding Teen 2023 at the Hyatt Regency Dallas in Dallas, Texas on August 12, 2022 where she won the Top Dance Talent award.
+Lauryn Trader of Makiki was crowned Miss Hawaii's Outstanding Teen on June 2, 2023, at the Hawaii Convention Center in Honolulu, Hawaii.

-In January of 2023, the official name of the pageant was changed from Miss Hawaii’s Outstanding Teen, to Miss Hawaii’s Teen, in accordance with the national pageant.
+In January of 2023, the official name of the pageant was changed from Miss Hawaii's Outstanding Teen, to Miss Hawaii's Teen, in accordance with the national pageant.

 Results summary

 The year in parentheses indicates the year of Miss America's Outstanding Teen the award/placement was garnered.